jaytimm/american-political-data-and-r/all-the-newness.md

 ![](all-the-newness_files/figure-markdown_github/collage1.png)

-**An R-based guide** to accessing, exploring & visualizing US political data utilizing a collection of open resources, including election returns for presidential and congressional races, lawmaker political ideologies, and congressional district demographics.
+**An R-based guide** to accessing, exploring & visualizing US political data utilizing a collection of publicly available resources, including election returns for presidential and congressional races, lawmaker political ideologies, and congressional district demographics.

 Data used in this guide have been collated from [Daily Kos](https://www.dailykos.com/), [MIT Election Data and Science